5l1v3r1/AntiSandBox-with-Microphone/README.md

 # AntiSandBox-with-Microphone
-Anti - Sandbox with Microphone input for Windows.
+Anti-Sandbox with Microphone input for Windows.
 This trick bypass Cuckoo Sandbox and more.

+Use winmm library.

+Screenshots :